myang987/Case-Study-Cyclistic/README.md

 <br /><br />
 ![Monthly Trip Volume](/pictures/trip_start-monthV2.png)
 <br />

-The graph below depicts the popularity of Cyclistic services throughout each hour of the day.
-There are many similiarities between the prefences of annual members and the preferences of casual riders.
-Again, user trips gradually increase in the months of spring and climax inaugust.
-However, there are also noticable differences in the attack pattern of the perpetrator.
+The graph below depicts trip activity levels of Cyclistic services throughout each hour of the day.
+The usage of Cyclistic services for annual members and casual riders are noticably different.
+Annual member activity have a higher spike during hours 6-9 and hours 15-19 (3pm-7pm), especially so during the morning session.
+Casual rider activity exhibits a gradual increase in volume throughout the day, peaking at hour 17 (5pm) before declining.

+This trend further supports the previous hypothesis while providing more specific insights.
+The time period for spikes in trip volume coincides with commute times for a majority of the population.
+To summarize:
+- Both annual members and casual riders use Cyclistic rental bicycles for work commute.
+- Annual members commute with bicycles in the morning more often than casual riders. <br />

+Further analysis is required to determine purpose of trip.
+Factors such as location and trip distance can help better determine the makeup of casual rider trips.

+**There is potential opportunity available for Cyclistic to convert casual riders to annual members through a marketing campaign focused on work commutes.**
 <br /><br />
 ![Monthly Trip Volume](/pictures/trip_start_time-volume.png)
 <br />

 ![Monthly Trip Volume](/pictures/top_stations-volume.png)
 <br />